debops/debops/docs/ansible-integration.rst

 Alternative roles
 -----------------

-Has `Ansible Galaxy`_ an impressive number of Ansible roles for Apache to your disposal.
+`Ansible Galaxy`_ has an impressive number of Ansible roles for Apache at your disposal.
 A few of them have been checked out before/while writing this role:

 * `geerlingguy.apache <https://github.com/geerlingguy/ansible-role-apache>`_